mr-pachev/human-resource-managements/README.md

 # Human Resource Managements - Rest Client
-The Human Resources Management project aims to provide a basic system for managing employees, departments, projects, and tasks in a small company.
+The Human Resources Management project aims to provide a basic system for managing employees, departments, projects, positions, and tasks in a small company.

 The application is divided into two subprojects, namely: